clemensgg/hermes-backlog-exporter/README.md

 ### License

-This project is licensed under the Apache License 2.0 - see the [LICENSE file](./LICENSE.md) for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](./LICENSE) for details.